enzsft/mono/README.md

 ## Alternatives 😽

 [Lerna](https://www.npmjs.com/package/lerna) is a great alternative with fleshed out features.
+Unlike Lerna this tool does not focus on publishing packages.